-There are a stack of things to do in Caloundra for families (including the nearby area), making it the great destination for families beach holiday.
+There is a stack of things to do in Caloundra for families (including the nearby area), making it a great destination for families beach holiday.
 With numerous gorgeous beaches to chose from, great priced family friendly accommodation, awesome playgrounds and casual family friendly dining options; Caloundra is the perfect holiday destination.

 In this comprehensive guide, we will cover everything you need to plan the ultimate family break in Caloundra.
 The guide covers what to do in Caloundra, provide information about the various Caloundra beaches to help you decide where to base yourself, give tips on our favourite resorts, apartments and holiday parks, as well as some great child friendly cafes and information on how to get to Caloundra.